yennanliu/FlinkHelloWorld/README.md

 	- Python :pip/Conda

 ## Concepts
+- Client :
-- Client : send jobs to clusters (`via CLI or flink UI or JobManager's RPC endpoint`: ExecutionEnvironment ). client <--> JobManager
+	- send jobs to clusters (`via CLI or flink UI or JobManager's RPC endpoint`: ExecutionEnvironment ). client <--> JobManager
+- JobManager :
+	- manage the `program main process`.
+Each program is managed by different job manager
+	- JobManager will receive all need infrom for the go-to-run application
+		- e.g. jobGraph, logical dataflow graph, compiled jar, and other jars
+	- JobManager will transform jobGraph to ExecutionGraph that includes all concurrent jobs
+	- JobManager will ask resources from ResourceManager for the application run.
+		- resources : `slot` on `TaskManager`
+	- JobManager will coordinate all needed op when running.
+		- e.g. `checkPoints`
-- JobManager : (`master node`), manage all jobs, and resources allocation.
-Ask TaskManagers to run jobs.
+	- (`master node`), manage all jobs, and resources allocation
+	- Ask TaskManagers to run jobs.
 All clusters can only has `1` active JobManager
+- TaskManager :
-- TaskManager : (`slave node`), be responsible for actual job execution, and workers resources management.
+	- (`slave node`), be responsible for actual job execution, and workers resources management.

 - Architecture
 <p ><img src ="https://github.com/yennanliu/flinkhelloworld/blob/master/doc/flink_architecture.png"></p>